-By the time grandma was reunited with her mother in Pennsylvania, she (her mother) had already married a coal miner, Frank Angerer, from Austria who was a widower.
+By the time grandma was reunited with her mother in Pennsylvania, she (her mother) had already married a coal miner, Frank Angerer, from Germany who was a widower.
 Frank had five young children.

 I found no records detailing my grandma's activities during the period 1902-1910.
 My father claims, however, that grandma was in a convent during this time.

 According to 1910 U.S. census records, Frank and Mary Angerer had already moved to Door County from Pennsylvania and were engaged in farming on the peninsula.
 All of the children including grandma were living in the family.
 Door County land records also revealed that Frank Angerer owned land in the Township of Egg Harbor.
 Entries in a History of Door County further showed that Frank Angerer had a successful 160-acre dairy farm.

-A page from early 20th-century land records of property in the Township of Egg Harbor also clearly show that Bertha Kuehn, grandpa's mother, and grandpa had had land plots in the Township of Egg Harbor not far from the Angerer farm.
+A page from early 20th-century land records of property in the Township of Egg Harbor also clearly shows that Bertha Kuehn, grandpa's mother, and grandpa had had land plots in the Township of Egg Harbor not far from the Angerer farm.
 Mary E. Kroll's uncle, Peter Kroll, also had had a farm next to Bertha Kuehn.

 Being close to each other, grandpa and grandma Kuehn probably met at a church social function or when grandma was visiting her uncle.
 They started courting in 1912 or 1913.
 On October 25, 1913, Charles August Kuehn married Mary Elizabeth Kroll in Sevastopol just south of Egg Harbor.
 According to my second cousin, grandpa had been a farmer in the Township of Egg Harbor at that time.